Privacy & Compliance Policy

 - Inform customers of data breaches

 - Deploying industry-standard technical processes and procedures that protect data, both when it is in transmission and while we are hosting it.
-D3 demonstrates our compliance with these critical requirements through our annual SOC II audit by an independent auditing firm.
+Department 3 demonstrates our compliance with these critical requirements through our annual SOC II audit by an independent auditing firm.

 - We use a world-class service provider for critical business processes: Amazon Web Services.
 Their stringent standards for data protection and security made them our choice for all of our customer data, including customers in the United States and the EU.